Top management biographies

 Massimo Proverbio (Krugesdorp - South Africa, 1958).

 After earning his Bachelor of Engineering degree at Politecnico di Milano University in 1985, he joined IBM as a system engineer.
-In 1988, he entered Accenture Italia as project manager within the banking sector, focusing on the branche network.
+In 1988, he entered Accenture Italia as project manager within the banking sector, focusing on the branch network.
 From 1991 to 1994 he worked for Accenture in Belgium, Hungary and South Africa managing IT systems architecture, IT transformation and merger planning projects.
 In 1994, he returned to Accenture Italia and till 1999 he managed planning and integration projects regarding the main Italian banking groups, in addition to cost reduction and multi-channel solutions and core banking systems set-up projects.
 In 1999, he was appointed as an Accenture Partner.
-Since that year he became responsiblefor various Accenture clients and led different Accenture offer areas development, like Merger and Acquisition, Digital transformation and CRM and Cost restructuring.
-Starting from 2003 he also took on the Italian Banking industry responsibility (offer, service quality, customer satisfaction).
-In 2007, he was appointed Accenture Financial Services (Banks and Insurance) Lead for Italy, Central Europe, Russia, Greece, Turkey and Middle East and entered the Accenture Italia and Accenture Financial Services Europe and Latin America Executive Committees.
-In 2012, he was nominated Accenture Senior Managing Director and also became Accenture Payment Services Global Lead; then, in 2015, he was appointed as Europe and Latin America Banking Industry and Practice Lead.
-In December 2017, he left Accenture and on 1 January 2018 joined Intesa Sanpaolo as Chief IT Digital and Innovation Officer.
+From 1999 he became responsible for various Accenture clients and led the development off different Accenture offer areas, like Merger and Acquisition, Digital transformation and CRM and Cost restructuring.
+From 2003 he also took on the Italian Banking industry responsibility (offer, service quality, customer satisfaction).
+In 2007, he was appointed Accenture Financial Services (Banks and Insurance) Lead for Italy, Central Europe, Russia, Greece, Turkey and Middle East and joined the Accenture Italia and Accenture Financial Services Europe and Latin America Executive Committees.
+In 2012, he was appointed Accenture Senior Managing Director and also became Accenture Payment Services Global Lead; then, in 2015, he was appointed Europe and Latin America Banking Industry and Practice Lead.
+In December 2017 he left Accenture and on 1 January 2018 joined Intesa Sanpaolo as Chief IT Digital and Innovation Officer.
 Since March 2023, he has been Chief Data, A.I., Innovation and Technology Officer and, in this role, he is focused on enhancing data functions and in line with his previous role.